 Visiting Special Collections

-Access to Special Collections is currently available by appointment, and we look forward to returning to open hours when the library fully reopens in early 2020.
+Access to Special Collections is currently available by appointment, and we look forward to returning to open hours when the library fully reopens in April 2020.
+These will be our open hours:

 The Library provides access to our collections online through our Digital Library, ProvLibDigital.
 If you would like a reproduction of an item not available from any of those sources, you can contact us for information about requesting a digital copy.